MrinalSeth07/access_code_ide/README.md

 - **Piston API** (or self-hosted Piston) for sandboxed code execution (Python / JS / C++)

 ### Database & Cache
-- Redis for caching, rate-limits, and ephemeral data (optional)
+- Supabase for the tables , users data and other necessary confidential things .
 ### Storage
 - S3 / Supabase Storage for large assets, project zips, and audio files